phpcan/phpcan/_docs/api/server.rst

   Starts the server.

-  :param Router $router: :php:class:`Router` instance.
+  :param Router $router: Instance of :php:class:`Router`.
   :throws: * :php:class:`InvalidParametersException` If invalid parameters will be passed.

 .. php:method:: stop()